Bad Münster am Stein station: Connection to the railway network by the Rhine-Nahe Railway

 Although initial efforts to create a railway along the Nahe go back to 1839, disputes between Prussia and the Grand Duchy of Oldenburg over the route, however, delayed its realisation.
 While Prussia preferred the line run directly along the Nahe, Oldenburg promoted a line through Birkenfeld, which is in a side valley, which was also the capital of its exclave, the Birkenfeld Principality (Fürstentum Birkenfeld).
 In 1856, the then Bavarian Palatinate proposed that the planned railway leave the Nahe Valley at Boos and run to Altenglan along the Glan via Kusel and from there to St. Wendel or alternatively along the Oster valley to Neunkirchen.
-The basis of this third variant was the fact that it would be shorter and cheaper than a line along the length of the Nahe.
+The basis of this third variant was that it would be shorter and cheaper than a line along the length of the Nahe.
 For tactical reasons, Prussia initially expressed interest in these plans, which led to Oldenburg giving way and accepting the route along the Nahe within its territory.

 After the Bingerbrück–Kreuznach section was ready for use in 1858, it was opened between Kreuznach and Oberstein on 15 December 1859, which gave Münster access to the railway network.

 Origin of the Alsenz Valley Railway and the subsequent period

-From 1859, a continuous north-south main line was built from the Rhineland via Rhenish Hesse to Ludwigshafen in the form of the Left Rhine railway (Linke Rheinstrecke, Cologne–Mainz) and the Mainz–Ludwigshafen railway.
+From 1859, a continuous north–south main line was built from the Rhineland via Rhenish Hesse to Ludwigshafen in the form of the Left Rhine railway (Linke Rheinstrecke, Cologne–Mainz) and the Mainz–Ludwigshafen railway.
 However, the route through Mainz was indirect, so plans were made for a shorter route, which used the Nahe Valley Railway from Bingerbrück to Münster and then runs along the Alsenz in the area of the Donnersberg through Enkenbach and continues towards Neustadt.
 These plans were in competition with efforts to promote a railway from Stadernheim to Kaiserslautern along the Glan and Lauter to Kaiserslautern.
 The planned route in the Alsenz valley, which was to run immediately south of Münster, was finally supported by Bavaria.

 In order to cater to the interests of the city of Kaiserslautern, a connecting curve to Hochspeyer was built south of Fischbach to enable rail operations.
 The Hochspeyer–Winnweiler section was opened on 29 October 1870.
 The Winnweiler–Münster section followed on 16 May 1871.
-With the opening of this line, which was conceived as part of a north-south trunk line, the through station became a junction station.
+With the opening of this line, which was conceived as part of a north–south trunk line, the through station became a junction station.
 The duplication of the Rhine-Nahe Railway was completed in 1884.